-At West Wycombe, we foster ‘can do’ attitudes and believe that everyone can learn and achieve in mathematics and teach for secure and deep understanding of concepts.
+At West Wycombe, we foster a growth mindset attitudes and believe that everyone can learn and achieve in mathematics and teach for secure and deep understanding of concepts.
 We use mistakes and misconceptions as an essential part of learning and provide challenge through rich and sophisticated problems before acceleration through new content.
-We follow our school values within our Maths lessons by: working hard; never giving up; looking after equipment; helping someone who is struggling; saying if we are stuck; not copying each other’s work; encouraging each other; have belief in ourselves; and being happy that we can learn from our mistakes.
+Our children are proud of our school values and discussed how they show these within our Maths lessons.
+They think they show these by: working hard; never giving up; looking after equipment; helping someone who is struggling; saying if we are stuck; not copying each other’s work; encouraging each other; have belief in ourselves; and being happy that we can learn from our mistakes.

-- Staff use ‘Can Do Maths’ as a starting point in order to develop a coherent and comprehensive conceptual pathway through the mathematics.
+- Staff use White Rose Maths as a starting point in order to develop a coherent and comprehensive conceptual pathway through the mathematics.
 The focus is on the whole class progressing together.

 - Learning is broken down into small, connected steps, building from what pupils already know.

 - Difficult points and potential misconceptions are identified in advance and strategies to address them planned.

 - Key questions are planned, to challenge thinking and develop learning for all pupils.

 - Contexts and representations and resources are carefully chosen to develop reasoning skills and to help pupils link concrete ideas to abstract mathematical concepts.

 - The use of high quality materials and tasks to support learning and provide access to the mathematics, is integrated into lessons.